openfisca/openfisca.org/content/association/about.en.md

 layout: association
 ---

-<iframe title="OpenFisca Association Official Launch Event" src="https://videos.lescommuns.org/videos/embed/1467f08f-7236-46ac-a096-56510e90607a" frameborder="0" allowfullscreen="" sandbox="allow-same-origin allow-scripts allow-popups"></iframe>

-# About
+# About the OpenFisca Association

 ## Framework of action